SSDRC

 How does a disability examiner determine a claimant's functional limitations?

-Disability examiners begin the process by requesting medical treatment records from all the medical sources provided by the person at their disability interview (conducted by CR, or claims representative, at a Social Security office).
+Disability examiners begin the process by requesting medical treatment records from all the medical sources provided by the person at their disability interview (conducted by a CR, or claims representative, at a Social Security office).

 When filing for disability, claimants do not have to provide their actual medical records themselves (though it is possible for a claimant to personally deliver their medical records at the time of application--which can have the effect of speeding up the disability case) just the names of their treating medical sources, i.e. the various clinics, hospitals, and doctor's offices where they have received treatment.